moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Requirements for Protocol Work {#req-sec}

+Our goal in this section is to understand the requirements that result from the use cases described in {{overallusecases}}.

 *Note: the initial high-level organization for this section is taken from Suhas Nandakumar's presentation, "Progressing MOQ" {{Prog-MOQ}}, at the October 2022 MOQ virtual interim meeting, which was in turn taken from the MOQ working group charter {{MOQ-charter}}.
-We'll move this mention to the acknowledgement section, if the structure changes significantly.*
+We think this is a reasonable starting point.
+We won't be surprised to see the high-level structure change a bit as things develop, but we didn't want to have this section COMPLETELY blank when we request working group adoption.

-## Common Publication Protocol Between Ingest and Distribution {#pub-proto}
+## Common Publication Protocol for Media Ingest and Distribution {#pub-proto}

-## Naming and Addressing Media {#naming}
+## Naming and Addressing Media Resources {#naming}

 ## Packaging Media {#Packaging}

 ## Client Media Request Protocol {#media-request}

-## End to End Security {MOQ-security}
+## Security {#MOQ-security}

 # IANA Considerations